-Ingestion refers to the process of formatting and uploading log lines to LogDNA.
-This guide covers how to format log lines, make use of LogDNA's automatic parsing, and upload log line metadata.
+Ingestion refers to the process of formatting and uploading data from external sources like applications, platforms, and servers.
+LogDNA automatically ingests log data for fast, real-time log management and analysis.
+Learn how to format log lines, make use of LogDNA's automatic parsing, and upload log line metadata.

 Nearly all log line strings contain the three components below.